SiegeLord/SLConfig/README.md

 ## Building

+You will need a C99 capable compiler.
 Run `make` to build the library and examples.
+Run `make install` to install the library.

+Useful targets:

+* _all_ - Make the library and the examples
+* _library_ - Make just the library
+* _examples_ - Make just the examples
+* _documentation_ - Use pandoc to convert this readme into HTML
+* _clean_ - Undo the actions of the _all_ target

+Useful variables to alter:

+* _CC_ - The C compiler
+* _INSTALL_PREFIX_ - Where to install the files

 ## Format Definition